Henry Gurdon Marquand: Newport

 In the early 1870s, Marquand hired Richard Morris Hunt to design and build a home for him in Newport, Rhode Island, which became known as Linden Gate, on the corner of Rhode Island Avenue and Old Beach Road.
 The elaborate stone, brick and wooden house that featured five red brick fireplaces was built by C.H.
 Burdick for Marquand between 1872 and 1873 and is representative of Hunt's earlier work.
 He had bought the property, a parcel that was originally a part of the 'Perry Farm", from Mary Gibbs, widow of George Gibbs for $32,165 in July 1871.
 Another parcel was bought for $22,000 in June 1876 and a third parcel for $34,000 in April 1881.
 In 1883, Marquand had Hunt remodel the original interiors together with enlarging the dining room and adding the service wing.
 He also built a brick lodge at the northeast corner of the estate.
 In 1913, the music room was added to the east and another entrance was added to the south.

-After his death, the estate was purchased by the Rev. Dr. Roderick Terry, wife of his eldest daughter Linda, for $100,000 in December 1914.
+After his death, the estate was purchased by the Rev. Dr. Roderick Terry, husband of his eldest daughter Linda, for $100,000 in December 1914.
 They were noted for their entertaining in Newport.
 Both Linda and Roderick died at Linden Gate, and the house was inherited by their son and Marquand's grandson, lawyer Roderick, who owned the home until his death in 1951.
 It was later divided into an apartment house before being destroyed by a fire in 1973.